 Believe it or not, we decided to go to Japan because we read a book.
-The action-packed Thea Stilton and the Cherry Blossom Adventure moved between Kyoto and Japan, offering cultural tidbits and city highlights and setting the stage for our visit there.
+The action-packed Thea Stilton and the Cherry Blossom Adventure moved between Kyoto and Tokyo, offering cultural tidbits and city highlights and setting the stage for our visit there.

 Hit the Museums

 • The Fukagawa Edo Museum recreates a centuries-old Japanese village.
 Kids can learn about everyday life in old Japan by pretending to cook on a Japanese wood stove, balancing on a see-saw-like rice mill, trying on traditional wooden sandals and exploring narrow village streets.
 My husband and I liked the space, too.
 An explanatory English map helped us get more out of the hands-on exhibit.

 • If your children love science, head to the Miraikan National Museum of Emerging Science and Innovation.
 The exibits are aimed at kids ages 10 and up, but the hands-on activities engaged my first grader enough that we were able to spend about 2 hours here.